vatpac-technology/sops/docs/terminal/sydney.md

 SFW/SFE should provide aircraft an approximate 'miles to run' on first contact, to allow the aircraft to plan their descent path.

 !!! tip
-    A typical downwind will take roughly 25 track miles from the normal point have handover from SAN/SAS to SFE/SFW.
+    A typical downwind will take roughly 25 track miles from the normal point of handover from SAN/SAS to SFE/SFW.

 !!! phraseology
     **SFE:** "QLK402, Sydney Director, descend to `A040`, 25 miles to run"